-Diagnostic assessments are designed to provide parents, students and teachers with specific information about acquisition of knowledge and skills, so that the appropriate next steps for learning are able to be determined.
-The results empower students, parents, and teachers to pinpoint, assign and review those areas the student must master before moving on to more complex materials.
+Diagnostic assessments are designed to provide parents, students, and teachers with specific information about acquisition of knowledge and skills, so that the appropriate next steps for learning are able to be determined.
+The results empower students, parents, and teachers to pinpoint, assign, and review those areas the student must master before moving on to more complex materials.
 By having each student take a diagnostic assessment, our teachers can better understand the needs and abilities of each student in meeting the requirements outlined in the curriculum expectations.

-Our approach is mastery-based, and students need to demonstrate that they understand assignments and courses.
-In this light, we have developed a student-centered approach to assessment that helps us better understand each child and measure the effectiveness of our courses.
+Our approach is competency-based, and students need to demonstrate that they understand assignments and courses.
+Our student-centered approach to assessment helps us better understand each child and measure the effectiveness of our courses.